Maria Padilla

 Maria Padilla is a melodramma, or opera, in three acts by Gaetano Donizetti.
 Gaetano Rossi and the composer wrote the Italian libretto after François Ancelot's play.
 It premiered on 26 December 1841 at La Scala, Milan.
 The plot is loosely based on the historical figure María de Padilla, the mistress of Pedro the Cruel, King of Castile.

 Performance history

+The first 20th century performance, and UK premiere, took place at the Queen Elizabeth Hall on 8 April 1973 by Opera Rara with Janet Price in the lead role, Margreta Elkins, Christian du Plessis and Gunnar Drago, with the Bournemouth Sinfonietta conducted by Kenneth Montgomery.

-The American premiere took place in 1990 when the young Renée Fleming made her major debut with Opera Omaha.
-Among other performances, the opera was presented by the Buxton Festival in 2003 and by the Minnesota Opera in 2005.
+The American premiere took place in Stony Brook on 23 April 1983 by the Long Island Opera Society (an uncut concert performance of the Naples version) with Marilyn Brustadt in the title role, conducted by David Lawton.
+In 1990 Renée Fleming made her major debut in the opera with Opera Omaha.
+Among other performances, the opera was presented at Dorset Opera in Sherborne in 1988, by the Buxton Festival in 2003 and by the Minnesota Opera in 2005.